 Public Safety officers are available 24 hours a day to provide escort service to and from any location on campus.
+Officers can be reached by calling the 24-hour dispatch line at (636) 949-4911, or by sending a request utilizing the LindenGuard app.
 Please be patient when calling, as officers may be busy handling other calls.